 The standard requires an entity to assess, at each reporting date, whether there are any indicators that assets may be impaired.
-An entity is required to consider information from both external sources (such as market interest rates, significant adverse changes in the technological, market, economic or legal environment in which the entity operates, market capitalisation being lower than net assets) and internal sources (such as internal restructurings, evidence of obsolescence or physical damage to the asset).
-Notwithstanding whether indicators exist, recoverability of goodwill and intangible assets with indefinite useful lives or those not yet in use are required to be tested at least annually.
+An entity is required to consider information from both external sources (such as market interestrates, significant adverse changes in the technological,market,economic or legal environment in which the entity operates, market capitalization being lower than net assets) and internal sources (such as internal restructurings,evidence of obsolescence or physical damage to the asset).